 Have you heard His heartbeat?
 Let Him draw you close to hear it.
 His heart beats for you, beloved.
 You are a masterpiece of His creation.
 He adores you.
 He wants to sweep you into His arms and teach you to walk.
 And to dance.
 With Him.

+Is the road you’re on difficult?
+Is it hard to see what’s ahead of you?
 Keep walking with your hand in His.
 He knows the road and sees where it leads.
 He also sees the side roads that will tempt you to turn.
 He has designed it to work for your good.
-As you remain close to Him and walk with Him, the more you will reflect His light …and you’ll dance.
+As you remain close to Him and walk with Him, the more you will reflect His light.
+And you’ll dance.

 Walking and dancing go hand-in-hand.
 Take His hand and let Him lead.
 Just follow His lead.
 Set the thankfulness ripple effect in motion by pondering one thing to begin thanking God for today.
 Praise Him for that and see all the other ripples of thankfulness that it may lead.